Kel Mitchell: Career

-Mitchell started his acting career alongside Kenan Thompson at the age of 15, in the Nickelodeon comedy sketch series, All That, from 1994 to 1999.
+Mitchell started his acting career alongside Kenan Thompson at the age of 15, in the Nickelodeon comedy sketch series All That, from 1994 to 1999.
 He and Thompson worked on the series Kenan & Kel from 1996 to 2000.
-They starred in the 1997 film, Good Burger, which grew out of one of Mitchell's sketches from All That.
+They starred in the 1997 film Good Burger, which grew out of one of Mitchell's sketches from All That.
 The duo appeared together in an episode of Sister, Sister with Tia and Tamera Mowry, four episodes of The Steve Harvey Show, and in a special two-part episode of Cousin Skeeter.
 They were also featured in an episode of Sabrina, the Teenage Witch.

 Outside of his ventures with Kenan Thompson, Mitchell provided the voice of a mild-mannered and playful dog named T-Bone in the children's cartoon series Clifford the Big Red Dog, alongside John Ritter, from 2000 to 2003.
 Additionally, he made an appearance in the 2004 Kanye West music video "All Falls Down" as a valet.
 Mitchell co-hosted Dance 360 with Fredro Starr; the show lasted for only one season.
 From 2005 until 2006, Mitchell portrayed Manny Sellers in the sitcom One on One, and in 2007 Mitchell starred in BET's Take the Cake.
 Some of his other credits include Honeydripper and Mystery Men.
-He auditioned for Saturday Night Live in 2003, but lost to his Kenan & Kel co-star Kenan Thompson.
+In 2003, both Mitchell and his Kenan & Kel co-star Kenan Thompson auditioned for Saturday Night Live, but only Thompson made the cut.
 In 2006, Mitchell was the subject of a death hoax, when a rumor was spread around Myspace.

 In March 2008, he filmed his writing and producing debut, Dance Fu, in which he also starred as the lead role.
 Also in 2008, Mitchell appeared in two Detroit-based stage productions, Affairs and Laundromat, the latter written by Carlos Faison and also starred comedian Buddy Lewis, Leanne "Lelee" Lyons of R&B group SWV, celebrity impersonator/stage actor Matt Macis, and vocalist and performer Lauren "Lexxi" Alexis.
 Mitchell was a part of G4's Attack of the Show!, playing various characters.
 He also has a recurring role on the PBS Kids show Curious George.

-Mitchell appeared at the 2011 Comikaze Expo with several of his All That cast members, and has appeared in numerous panels of the same kind since, including at New York Comic-Con in 2015, and filmed segments with them for the show's 22nd anniversary celebration on The Splat in April 2016.
-Mitchell guest starred on Sam & Cat as rapper Peezy B, in the episode "#Peezy B".
+Mitchell appeared at the 2011 Comikaze Expo with several of his All That cast members, and has appeared in numerous panels of the same kind since, including at New York Comic Con in 2015, and filmed segments with them for the show's 22nd anniversary celebration on The Splat in April 2016.
+Mitchell guest starred on Sam & Cat as rapper Peezy B, in the episode "#PeezyB".